Caso Cerrado

-Caso cerrado (Case Closed), formerly Sala de parejas (Couples' Court), is a Spanish language court show that aired on Telemundo from 2001-2019 in which Cuban-American lawyer Ana María Polo arbitrates cases for volunteer participants.
+Caso cerrado (Case Closed), formerly Sala de parejas (Couples' Court), is an American Spanish language arbitration-based reality court show that aired on Telemundo from 2001 to 2019 in which Cuban-American lawyer Ana María Polo arbitrates cases for volunteer participants.

 Description

 The show began running on April 2, 2001, and originally dealt with the arbitration of marital problems between litigants.
 The show was originally called Sala de parejas (Couple's Court) until April 2005, when it was expanded to include other disputes not related to marital issues, such as violence and child abuse, and occasional segments where Polo seeks to educate the audience about issues related to the law.
 Along with the show's new format and new content added, production decided it was necessary to rename it.
 Caso Cerrado, the second and current show title, refers to the phrase Polo says at the end of every case, which is usually accompanied by the strike of a gavel.

 On each show, Polo usually takes up to two cases (three cases prior to 2008) with conflicting guests and attempts to solve them through arbitration.
 Polo does not function as a judge, but as an arbitrator to settle differences between litigants.
 Before participating, guests are required to sign contracts agreeing to recognize and comply with Polo's decision.

 Until 2006, the show was produced by Promofilm Estados Unidos.
 It is now solely produced by Telemundo.
 The network does provide alternate English language closed captioning for the program on the CC3 caption channel.